compilerla/compiler.la/_posts/2023-09-01-first-post.md

 layout: blog_post
 title: "How to write a Compiler blog post"
 subtitle: "Follow these instructions to learn how to write a blog post, include images, blockquotes and more."
+description: "Follow these instructions to learn how to write a blog post, include images, blockquotes and more."
 permalink: "blog/2023/blog-readme"
 author: Laney Mangan
 excerpt: "Learn how to write a blog post, include images, blockquotes and more."